One platform for every surface attackers touch.

 Web apps

-Read-only baseline, plus rate-limited active checks for verified owners.
+Read-only baseline, plus rate-limited Nuclei active templates for verified owners.

 - nano-baseline: TLS, DNS, DNSSEC, redirect chain, robots